LeiNiclas/Rhythmapper/README.md

 - `run_visualizer`: Should the visualizer script be run?
 - `visualizer_use_last_gen`: If set to true, the visualizer will use the most recently generated beatmap and audio (found at `generation_dir`/`generation_file_name` and `audio_file_path`).

+In the future, these settings will all be placed inside a single .json for easier maintenance and better overview.

 ## 🛠️ GUI Configuration Editor
 To streamline configuration, run: